allenk/CLI11/README.md

 ## Subclassing

 The App class was designed allow toolkits to subclass it, to provide preset default options (see above) and setup/teardown code.
 Subcommands remain an unsubclassed `App`, since those are not expected to need setup and teardown.
 The default `App` only adds a help flag, `-h,--help`, than can removed/replaced using `.set_help_flag(name, help_string)`.
+You can also set a help-all flag with `.set_help_all_flag(name, help_string)`; this will expand the subcommands (one level only).
 You can remove options if you have pointers to them using `.remove_option(opt)`.
 You can add a `pre_callback` override to customize the after parse but before run behavior, while still giving the user freedom to `set_callback` on the main app.